NVIDIA/NVFlare/examples/cifar10/README.md

 FedAvg (8 clients).
 Here we run for 50 rounds, with 4 local epochs.
 Corresponding roughly to the same number of iterations across clients as in the central baseline above (50*4 divided by 8 clients is 25):
-Each run will take about 35 minutes, depending on your system.
+Each job will take about 35 minutes, depending on your system.

 You can copy the whole block into the terminal, and it will execute each experiment one after the other.
 ```